hardikpnsp/TAOCP/Book/Volume1/Chapter1 - Basic Concepts/Exercises/ch01_subtopic01.md

 > F4.
 [Find Remainder] Divide n by m and let r be the remainder.
 > F5.
 [Is r 0 ?]
 If r = 0, terminate algorithm, m is the answer. else go to F6.
 > F6.
 [Reduce] n &larr; r, go to F1.

+### 4. GCD of 2166 and 6099

+**Solution**

+57

+### 5. Show that the "Procedure for Reading This Set of Books" fails 3 out of 5 counts

+> Show that the "Procedure for Reading This Set of Books" that appears in the preface actually fails to be a genuine algorithm on three of our five counts!
+Also mention some differences in format between it and Algorithm E.

+**Solution**

+### 6. What is T<sub>5</sub>, the average number of times step E1 is performed when n = 5 ?

+After E1 executes 1st time, the remainder will be in the set {0, 1, 2, 3, 4}.

+remainder 0 -> E1 will only be executed once - 1
+remainder 1 -> next time m = 5, n = 1.
+E1 will be executed twice - 2
+remainder 2 -> next time m = 5, n = 2.
+E1 will be executed thrice - 3
+remainder 3 -> next time m = 5, n = 3.
+E1 wil be executed four times - 4
+remainder 4 -> next time m = 5, n = 4.
+E1 will be executed thrice - 3

+at the start, m can be any integer, but they will fall into 5 categories shown above.

+we can say that the average T<sub>5</sub> will be the average of those 5 cases

+T<sub>5</sub> = (1+2+3+4+3)/5 = 13/5 = 2.6